Mini Markup: 1968 Wolseley Hornet MkIII – Sold?

 “Badge Engineering” is the practice of offering the same basic product with slightly different features under different brand names.
 The practice is most prevalent in the Automotive world, where manufacturers attempt to amortize platform development costs over as many models as possible.
 In the U.S., enthusiasts are familiar with how General Motors, Ford, and Chrysler badge-engineered car lines are based on their respective car divisions.
 Across the pond, British Motors Corporation (better known simply as “BMC”) took badge engineering to a whole new level across its Austin, Morris, MG, Austin-Healey, Riley, and Wolseley brands.

 Arguably the most egregious example of BMC’s badge engineering was in the iconic Mini.
 While BMC sold the vast majority of Minis under the Austin brand, BMC marketers also offered upscale versions such as the Riley Elf and the Wolseley Hornet.
-To our knowledge, neither Riley nor Wolseley cars were ever officially sold stateside, so we would love to learn the story of how this Maroon 27K 1968 Wolseley Hornet for sale on Craigslist in Stoneville, North Carolina (Greensboro) made it to these shores.
+To our knowledge, neither Riley nor Wolseley cars were ever officially sold stateside, so we would love to learn the story of how this Maroon 27K 1968 Wolseley Hornet for sale on Craigslist in Stoneville, North Carolina (Greensboro) in April 2023 made it to these shores.
 With only 27K original miles, this example presents as a nice low-mileage, right-hand-drive, survivor-quality example.

-Currently offered for $17,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is in line with the one-year rolling average of this guide’s summary for Mini Copper Mk11’s built between 1967 and 1970 on which the Hornet is based upon.
+Last offered for $17,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is in line with the one-year rolling average of this guide’s summary for Mini Copper Mk11’s built between 1967 and 1970 on which the Hornet is based upon.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the badge-engineered Mini featured here:

 The Twin-Cam YouTube Channel provides this modern day look back at the Wolseley Hornet and parent company BMC’s quest for badge-engineering most of its products: